 I’ve switched back to Evernote for now.
 The flaws in Evernote are mostly design-based, which beats the functional flaws in other apps.
 I do have high hopes for Bear, though.
 When they get their web app up and running, it’ll be hard to argue against them.

-I love that Ulysses has a bias for creation, but the hoops required to jump through for capture and its problems with tagging make it really hard to use for me.
+I love that Ulysses has a bias for creation, but the hoops required to jump through for capture make it really hard to use for me.
 I’ve wasted a lot of time trying to get the app to work with my writing, which kills its primary benefit: focusing on creation.

 And as much as I love using system apps, Apple Notes just can’t handle the amount of notes I take.
 I hope this changes, but I’m not holding my breath.

 Damn you Evernote.
 Why can’t I quit you! (h/t Cortex)

 Updated in 04/2019 to reflect Ulysses updates to bulk tagging.